zhenbah/Zhensa/docs/admin/searx.favicons.rst

 including a *cache*.
 The cache must be parameterized according to your own requirements and maintained regularly.

-To activate favicons in SearXNG's result list, set a default ``favicon_resolver`` in the :ref:`search <settings search>` settings:
+To activate favicons in Zhensa's result list, set a default ``favicon_resolver`` in the :ref:`search <settings search>` settings:

 .. code:: yaml